Lusztig Induction, Unipotent Supports, and Character Bounds: Proof of

 \begin{pa} Our proof of \cref{thm:character-bound} follows the approach used in \cite{bezrukavnikov-liebeck-shalev-tiep:2017:character-bounds-grps-Lie-type}, although each step is considerably more difficult than in the split case.
+Here we outline the main steps of the proof with the technical results left to the remaining sections of the paper.
 Associated to the Levi subgroup $\bM$ we have corresponding Deligne--Lusztig induction and restriction maps $R_{\bM}^{\bG} : \Class(\bM^F) \to \Class(\bG^F)$ and ${}^*R_{\bM}^{\bG} : \Class(\bG^F) \to \Class(\bM^F)$, which are linear maps between the spaces of class functions taking irreducible characters to virtual characters.
 If $\bM$ is $(\bG,F)$-split then $R_{\bM}^{\bG}$ and ${}^*R_{\bM}^{\bG}$ are simply Harish-Chandra induction and restriction which take irreducible characters to characters. \end{pa}

 \begin{pa} It is well known that under the assumptions of \cref{thm:character-bound} we have

 see \cref{lem:restrict-equal-val}.
 For any irreducible character $\eta \in \Irr(\bM^F)$ and $\chi \in \Irr(\bG^F)$ we denote by